naveedakbarkhattak/Machine-Deep-learning/README.md

 # Machine-learning
-All type of Machine learning codes
+All type of Machine learning and Deep learning codes